 If during the following centuries, the vineyards were less popular, the sector was organized from the beginning of the 20th century, creating cooperatives and especially AOCs, for Appellation d'Origine Contrôlée.Today, the vineyard is vast: it stretches 200 km long, from Nice to the south of Avignon and 60 km wide, from the Mediterranean to the Alpilles.

-The undisputed land of rosé
+II.
+The undisputed home of rosé

 Between pines and olive trees, the vines of Provence are very diverse.